 If you see something like Cannot continue.
 Remount the drive and try the same command.

-You may see some errors like this, there is something corrupted on the SD card file system.
+You may see some errors like this, and there is something corrupted on the SD card file system.
 Try to repeat the process by turning off the Pi without shutdown.
-Or try by taking the previous backup again.
-The safest way is to do this by copying the contents of the SD card to a place and use that as a source for the dd command which prevents copying any files on the fly from the SD card.
+Or try taking the previous backup again.
+The safest way is to do this by copying the contents of the SD card to a place and using that as a source for the dd command, which prevents copying any files on the fly from the SD card.
 After all, errors go off.
 Reboot the Pi.

 $ sudo reboot

-Soon after reboot your Pi will starts reading the whole boot partition by itself.
-You can do this manually too by Issuing this command.
-This shouldn’t take long time.
-When you finished this command the new root system will have access to the full OS partition
+Soon after reboot, your Pi will start reading the whole boot partition by itself.
+You can do this manually, too, by Issuing this command.
+This shouldn’t take a long time.
+When you finish this command, the new root system will have access to the full OS partition.

 $ sudo resize2fs /dev/sda1